Azure-GOT/Downloading-Files/Azure Use Cases/Create Users and Groups in Azure AD.md

-# Add and Delete Users in Azure AD
+# Users and Groups in Azure AD

 The First step is to create the Azure Active Directory that will holds all the user and groups.